-The Council expect landlords to be proactive with complying with property conditions.
-If there is a breach the licence holder could face prosecution with an unlimited fine from the

-Court or a fixed penalty up to £30,000.
-This action could impact on the fit and proper person definition and ability to old a landlord licence.
+The council expect landlords to be proactive in complying with property conditions.
+If there is a breach the licence holder could face prosecution with an unlimited fine from the Court or a fixed penalty up to £30,000.
+This action could impact on the fit and proper person definition and ability to hold a landlord licence.